andreagorsche/tablebooking/Testing.md

 The check for double bookings was written in the forms.py instead of the views file.
 Once the code was transfered it worked properly.

 ### User Story 3
-**As a user I can reserve a table so that I can eat at my favorite restaurant on my preferable data, time and capacity (number of seats).**
+**As a user I can reserve a table so that I can eat at my favorite restaurant on my preferable date, time and capacity (number of seats).**

 The overview table for user story three sums up the tested acceptance criteria, the performed tasks and the bug fixes that took place.